Homework is due at beginning of class on the day listed. You are expected to read all reading assignments before class on the day they are assigned.

 - Critical evaluation assignment due

-Week 16 - Why are we more like chimps than zebras?
-AND When your data are NOT normal - December 9 (THIS IS A TUESDAY, GW’s DESIGNATED THURSDAY)
+Week 15 - Why are we more like chimps than zebras?
+AND When your data are NOT normal - December 3

 - Presentation Markdowns and Videos Due by beginning of class